prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 ### Characteristics of delta metrics

+### Sparseness

 Sparse metrics are more common for delta than cumulative metrics.
-While delta datapoints can be emitted at a regular interval, in some cases (like the OTEL SDKs), datapoints are only emitted when there is a change (e.g. if tracking request count, only send a datapoint if the number of requests in the ingestion interval > 0).
+While delta datapoints can be emitted at a regular interval, in some cases (like the OTEL SDKs), datapoints are only emitted when there is a change (e.g. if tracking request count, only send a datapoint if the number of requests in the collection interval > 0).
 This can be beneficial for the metrics producer, reducing memory usage and network bandwidth.

-Further insights and discussions on delta metrics can be found in [Chronosphere Delta Experience Report](https://docs.google.com/document/d/1L8jY5dK8-X3iEoljz2E2FZ9kV2AbCa77un3oHhariBc/edit?tab=t.0#heading=h.3gflt74cpc0y), which describes Chronosphere's experience of adding functionality to ingest OTEL delta metrics and query them back with PromQL, and also [Musings on delta temporality in Prometheus](https://docs.google.com/document/d/1vMtFKEnkxRiwkr0JvVOrUrNTogVvHlcEWaWgZIqsY7Q/edit?tab=t.0#heading=h.5sybau7waq2q).

 #### Alignment

-The Prometheus scrape collection model deliberately gives you "unaligned" sampling, i.e. targets with the same scrape interval are still scraped at different phases (not all at the full minute, but hashed over the minute).
+Usually, delta metrics are reported at timestamps aligned to the collection interval - that is, values are collected over a defined window (for example, one minute) and the final aggregated value is emitted exactly at the interval boundary (such as at each full minute).

-The usual case for delta metrics is to collect increments over the collection interval (e.g. 1m), and then send out the collected increments at the full minute.
-This isn't true in all cases though, for example, the StatsD client libraries emits a delta every time an event happens rather than aggregating, producing unaligned samples (though the StatsD daemon does then aggregate to an aligned interval).
+This isn't true in all cases though, for example, the StatsD client libraries emits a delta every time an event happens rather than aggregating, producing unaligned samples (though if the StatsD daemon is used, that then aggregates the input values and aligns the data to the interval).

+#### Further reading

+[Chronosphere Delta Experience Report](https://docs.google.com/document/d/1L8jY5dK8-X3iEoljz2E2FZ9kV2AbCa77un3oHhariBc/edit?tab=t.0#heading=h.3gflt74cpc0y) describes Chronosphere's experience of adding functionality to ingest OTEL delta metrics and query them back with PromQL, and there is additionally [Musings on delta temporality in Prometheus](https://docs.google.com/document/d/1vMtFKEnkxRiwkr0JvVOrUrNTogVvHlcEWaWgZIqsY7Q/edit?tab=t.0#heading=h.5sybau7waq2q).

 ### Pitfalls of the current solution